bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

 IvyScript Settings
 ------------------

-With these preferences, you can choose the default inscription on the action table and the visibility level of the autocompletion.
+With these preferences, you can choose the visibility level of the autocompletion.

 .. figure:: /_images/designer/preferences-ivyscript.png